How to set the Zoom Immersive View during meetings

 - You can arrange video participants and webinar panelists into a single virtual background.

-- You can automatically or manually place participants into a virtual scene of their choosing using Zoom provided backgrounds or your own.
+- Option to automatically or manually place participants into a virtual scene of their choosing using Zoom provided backgrounds or your own.

 - You can move participants around that scene and even resize a participant’s image for a more natural experience.

-- You can change the scene or revert back to Speaker or Gallery View at any time.
+- Ability to change the scene or revert back to Speaker or Gallery View at any time.

 What if one or a few participants do not have the desktop versions that support Immersive View?